Troy Ryan

-Troy Ryan (born January 26, 1972) is a Canadian ice hockey coach and the current head coach for both the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and Canada women's national ice hockey team.
+Troy Ryan (born January 26, 1972) is a Canadian ice hockey coach and the first head coach for the PWHL San Jose team of the Professional Women's Hockey League (PWHL), for which he is also the inaugural general manager.
+He is a former head coach of the Canadian women's national ice hockey team.

 Playing career

 Growing up in the Spryfield area of Halifax, Nova Scotia, Ryan competed in junior ice hockey at the AAA level with the Halifax McDonald's Midget team before joining the Halifax Mooseheads in the Maritime Junior A Hockey League (MHL).
 After his stint with the Mooseheads, Ryan played university hockey with two different programs.
 From 1993 to 1995, he skated for the Varsity Reds of the University of New Brunswick, followed by a pair of seasons with the Saint Mary's Huskies.

 Coaching career

 Ryan also gained his first major coaching experience at the university level.
 Starting in 2001, Ryan enjoyed a pair of seasons with the Acadia Axemen men's varsity ice hockey program.
 Following his initial coaching foray in university ice hockey, Ryan joined the Maritime Junior A Hockey League in 2003, becoming general manager and head coach of the Antigonish Bulldogs.
 Afterwards, he served in those dual roles with the Pictou County Weeks Crushers from 2004 to 2009, taking the team to the semi-finals of the 2008 RBC Cup.

 From 2013 to 2016, Ryan served in multiple capacities with the MHL's Campbellton Tigers, including head coach, general manager, and president.
 He also served in the same roles with the league's Metro Marauders from 2009 to 2011.
 Sandwiched in between those two stints in the MHL, he was head coach for the St. Thomas University Tommies men's ice hockey team of U Sports' Atlantic University Sport conference.